-1. The information in Table 1 is for purposes of description only and is not intended as a limitation.
+1. The information in Table 4 is for purposes of description only and is not intended as a limitation.

 III.
-PERMIT ADMINISTRATION (P)
+PERMIT ADMINISTRATION(P)

 Conditions in this section govern administration of this Air Operating Permit (AOP) and include AOP administrative and other requirements that have no ongoing compliance monitoring requirements.
-The permittee must comply with all of the AOP requirements including AOP administrative requirements and must certify compliance annually.
+The Permittee must comply with all of AOP requirements including AOP administrative requirements and must certify compliance with all requirements annually.